zetanumbers/posts/myosotis.md

 those ever exist.
 Alternatively you will be fundamentally limited by the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).

-On the topic of abort, it shouldn't be considered an end to any lifetime, since otherwise abort and even spontaneous termination of a program like SIGTERM becomes unsafe.
+On the topic of abort or exit, it shouldn't be considered an end to any lifetime, since otherwise abort and even spontaneous termination of a program like SIGTERM becomes unsafe.